wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 The `PowerAuthKeychainConfiguration.Builder` class contains configuration for a keychain-based storage used by `PowerAuthSDK` class internally.
 The configuration contains the following properties:

-- `linkBiometricItemsToCurrentSet()` -  Function specifies whether the item protected with the biometry is invalidated if fingers are added or removed, or if the user re-enrolls for face.
-See [Biometry Factor-Related Key Lifetime](#biometry-factor-related-key-lifetime) chapter for more details.
-- `confirmBiometricAuthentication()` - Function specifies whether the user's confirmation will be required after the successful biometric authentication.
-See [Biometric Authentication Confirmation](#biometric-authentication-confirmation) chapter for more details.
-- `authenticateOnBiometricKeySetup()` - Function specifies whether biometric key setup always require a biometric authentication.
-See [Enable Biometric Authentication](#enable-biometric-authentication) chapter for more details.
-- `enableFallbackToSharedBiometryKey()` - Function specifies whether `PowerAuthSDK` instance should also do additional lookup for a legacy biometric key, previously shared between multiple PowerAuthSDK object instances.
-The default value is `true` and the fallback is enabled.
-If your application is using multiple `PowerAuthSDK` instances, then it's recommended to set this option to `false` to avoid use of the shared key between such instances.
 - `minimalRequiredKeychainProtection()` - Function specifies minimal required keychain protection level that must be supported on the current device.
 See [Activation Data Protection](#activation-data-protection) chapter for more details.

 The following properties are also available for configuration but are not recommended to be altered under typical circumstances, as changing them may impact the library’s stability or intended behavior: